 There are so many places to eat healthy and organically in Venice Beach, however these were my top picks:

-That’s a pretty good effort for two people who were only there for 3 days don’t you think?
 If you have any more to add, please share you experiences in the comments below, I would love to know where to go next time!